On the diversity of strongly-interacting Type IIn supernovae: The sample

 Given the diversity in shape of the H$\alpha$ across our sample, it is difficult to directly compare them in terms of FWHM, line position, and total flux.
 Opting to apply the same method to all of them while being conscious that the procedure will not be optimal, we performed a multi-component fit for the H$\alpha$ lines, including the contribution of a broad Gaussian and a narrow Lorentzian function.
 We chose these rather simple profiles because they can ensure a more direct comparison among all the SNe in the sample, even if they might not provide the most perfect fit, especially for complicated profiles such as those of SNe~2021adxl and 2022qml.
-In some spectra, adding a second, intermediate-width Gaussian component allowed for a better fit.
+In some spectra, adding a second, intermediate-width Gaussian component representing the post-shock gas \citep{Smith_interaction_handbook_2017} allowed for a better fit.
 This is a relatively faint feature that was ignored for the rest of the analysis.
 For each component, we fit the position, peak intensity, and width.
 Given the asymmetric profile of the line in some objects, the position of the peak of the broad component was allowed to vary with respect to the narrow one.
 All the measurements were performed on reddening-corrected spectra.

-The measured fit parameters as a function of the phase from the explosion are reported in Tabs.~\ref{tab:ha_acya}--\ref{tab:hb_wed}.
-For all the SNe in the sample, position, FWHM, and intensity of the narrow component are constant within the errors (calculated by summing in quadrature the RMS and the resolution).
+For all the SNe in the sample, position, FWHM, and intensity of the narrow component are constant within the errors (calculated by summing in quadrature the root mean square and the resolution).
 Also, the FWHM of the narrow component is not resolved in the fit with the exception of the spectrum of SN~2022qml at +49$\,\rm{days}$, which yields a FWHM of 12.9~\AA.
 The average position of the narrow line was taken as the rest frame reference for each transient.

 In the upper left plot of Fig.\ref{fig:param_HalphaHbeta}, the rest-frame position of the centre of the broad H$\alpha$ component is shown.
 All our SNe show evolution in the rest-frame position.
 In SN~2021acya, in particular, the position of the line centre is initially at zero velocity with respect to the reference, then rapidly shifts to the blue with a maximum offset of about $2000\mathrm{\;km\,s^{-1}}$ that later reduces to $\sim1000\mathrm{\;km\,s^{-1}}$ at 300$\,\rm{days}$.
 SN~2021adxl appears to show the same late-time behaviour, while for SN~2022wed the variation is less extreme.
 SN~2022qml is the most extreme, with a broad peak significantly shifted towards the blue, especially at early epochs.
 This is the effect of the blue shoulder, which has peculiar prominence in this SN.
 In fact, while the blue shoulder is fairly common, such extreme shifts are more rarely observed (see, e.g., SNe~1997cy, \citealt{turatto_1997cy_2000}, and 2007rt, \citealt{trundle_2007rt_2009}).